 The page margins in the drawing area are also represented on the rulers.
 You can change the margins directly on the rulers by dragging them with the mouse.
 The margin area is indicated by the grayed out area on the rulers as shown in Figure 185.

-To change the measurement units of the rulers, which can be defined independently, right-click on a ruler and select the measurement units from the drop down list, as illustrated for the horizontal ruler in Error: Reference source not found.